fabacab/fetlife-aslsearch/README.markdown

 FetLife A/S/L Search (Exteded Edition) is completely legal and safe to use.

 Still, in a trigger-happy legal environment where people eagerly sue over spilled milk, it's hard to say.
 IANAL, but the way this script works is actually pretty simple: it just cooperates with other copies of itself!
 No part of this tool involves malicious hacking, cracking, or theft.
-The code for the script itself is public domain (it's not even copyrighted), the information it uses is all fair-use, and the tool as a whole is what the sometimes trigger-ahppy people in suits call a "transformative work."
+The code for the script itself is public domain (it's not even copyrighted), the information it uses is all fair-use, and the tool as a whole is what the sometimes trigger-happy people in suits call a "transformative work."
 (Look it up.)

 [FetLife has historically been very quick to mis-use the law for illegal purposes](https://web.archive.org/web/20150530060828/https://mikandi.com/blog/news/mikandi-news/fetlife-meatlist/), and there's no telling whether they'll do the same again.
 But even so, the chances of *you* getting in trouble is slim to none.
 Hell, [I've been targeted by FetLife's lawyers for *years*](https://fetlife.maybemaimed.com/reverse-the-spin.html) for a bunch of other stuff and I'm still just fine. :P